-Microsoft Azure is one of the top recommended public clouds to help businesses implement best practices in the area of identity and security in a single platform - whether you migrate to Azure Platform as a Service (PaaS) for a cloud-first future or Infrastructure as a Service (IaaS) – with natively integrated tools like Azure Active Directory (AAD), an identity management service which helps staff sign in securely and access apps and resources in both cloud and external sources seamlessly - is one of the best tools available for building stronger identity.
+Azure is one of the top recommended public clouds to help businesses implement best practices in the area of identity and security in a single platform.
+Whether you migrate to Azure Platform as a Service (PaaS) for a cloud-first future or Infrastructure as a Service (IaaS) for a hybrid setup, natively integrated tools like Azure Active Directory (AAD), an identity management service which helps staff sign in securely and access apps and resources in both cloud and external sources seamlessly - is one of the best tools available for building stronger identity.

 Combined with built-in authentication, Single Sign-On (SSO), role-based access controls (RBAC) and powerful monitoring tools such as Azure Monitor - and integration with specialist identity services like Okta, the Azure Cloud is an ideal platform to overcome modern security challenges and protect day-to-day business operations.

 Think about all of the applications - SaaS, third-party, and those unique to your business - staff need to access as part of their regular workflow.

-Below, we breakdown the top Azure Cloud identity tools in-built into the platform and the benefits they provide which are essential in providing better overall cloud security, identity management and data protection for your organisation.
+Below, we breakdown the top benefits identity tools like Azure AD and Okta boast, and how they are essential in providing better overall cloud security, identity management and data protection for your organisation.

-Centralised identity management: AAD helps businesses with hybrid infrastructure (on-premises and cloud) to integrate both directories seamlessly and helps admins manage accounts from one location, irrespective of where an account is created.
+Centralised identity management: Azure AD and Okta helps businesses with hybrid infrastructure (on-premises and cloud) to integrate their local and cloud directories seamlessly and helps admins manage accounts from one location, irrespective of where an account is created.
 This benefit makes it both easier for admins to manage, and helps users be more productive as they can use a common identity to access resources in both the cloud and on-premises without authentication roadblocks, with features such as password hash synchronisation.
 Without this level of integration between on-premises and cloud identity in other outdated tools, the likelihood of mistakes, security breaches and costly overhead in managing accounts increases.

 Conditional Access (CA): Conditional Access via Azure AD helps balance productivity and security by automating access control decisions for accessing cloud apps based on preset conditions.
 An example; if your IP address comes from corporate network, you’re trusted, whereas if your IP address is external, you’ll be prompted by CA for an additional layer of authentication, which leads into 2-Factor Authentication.

-Role-based access control (RBAC): With Azure AD, you can utilise built-in RBAC roles to assign privileges to users, groups and applications at specific scopes, such as a subscription or single resource.
+Role-based access control (RBAC): With Azure AD and Okta, you can utilise built-in RBAC roles to assign privileges to users, groups and applications at specific scopes, such as a subscription or single resource.
 This allows better enforcement of data and resource access control by not giving more privileges than necessary to users.

-Security Assertion Markup Language (SAML): AAD lets you configure applications to use it as a SAML-based identity provider, meaning your users can sign into third-party applications once Azure AD issues a token to sign into the application once granted access directly or through a group a user is assigned to.
+Security Assertion Markup Language (SAML): Azure D and Okta lets you configure applications to use it as a SAML-based identity provider, meaning your users can sign into third-party applications once the service issues a token to sign into the application once granted access directly or through a group a user is assigned to.

 The importance of cloud identity management - key takeways

-In summary, identity should be the main security layer for any organisation, and cloud-based, in-built services such as Azure Active Directory and IDaaS solutions like Okta have the features to help businesses achieve best practices in both spaces (identity and security) more efficiently under one unified, user streamlined platform.
+In summary, identity should be the main security layer for any organisation, and cloud-based, in-built services such as Azure Active Directory and IDaaS solutions like Okta have the features to help businesses achieve best practices in both spaces (identity and security) more efficiently within one unified, user streamlined IAM interface.

-For a more in-depth dive into Azure’s best identity capabilities that compliment AAD, download our free Azure Identity & Security White Paper.
+For a more in-depth dive into the best identity capabilities available to enterprises today. download our free Identity & Security White Paper.